thatsOven/opal-lang/README.md

 	- Ignores types in the compiled result.
 It gives a performance benefit, but it can break some programs that rely on type conversion.
 	- **Usage**: --dynamic
 - `--noeval`
-	- Avoids evaluating constant expressions when definining new variables
+	- Avoids evaluating constant expressions when defining new variables
 	- **Usage**: --noeval
 # Runner
 if you are running Windows on your machine, and you'd like to double click on opal source to directly run it: